mrinalpande/Space-Invaders/README.md

 Section 2.1

 	love.keyboard.isDown("key")
 		Inbuilt function in love to check if there is a keypress. key is the key which is pressed.
 The if...else logic works like if the key is pressed it does something like move or fire bullet.
-For key="right" it moves the player to the right by adding to its x position from player.x with the speed assigned(see section 1.1).
-Similarly for left it subtracts from the players x position with player.speed. key="space" fires the bullet by calling the player.fire funtion(see section 1.1.1).
+For key="right" it moves the player to the right by adding to its x position from player.x with the speed assigned(see section 1.1).Similarly for left it subtracts from the players x position with player.speed. key="space" fires the bullet by calling the player.fire funtion(see section 1.1.1).

 Section 2.2